MARRAKECH & SOUTH / 9 DAYS 8 NIGHTS

 DAY 1 ARRIVAL

-Once arrived, you will find our driver and guide who will escort you to your hotel for check in, tonight, do things at your pace, enjoy dinner at the hotel, hit the spa and save your energy for tomorrow, you have a long day ahead.
+On arrival, you'll find our driver and guide who will escort you to your hotel or Riad for check in.
+Tonight, do things at your pace, enjoy dinner at your hotel or Riad.
+Visit a spa and save your energy for tomorrow.
+You have a long day ahead!

 DAY 4 MERZOUGA – SKOURA